JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 ### CloudFront Settings

-To enable the CloudFront support for the current S3 bucket, activate the _Use CloudFront to download artifacts_ option in the storage settings.
+To enable the CloudFront support for the current S3 bucket, activate the _Use CloudFront to transport artifacts_ option in the storage settings.

 In the _Distribution_, choose one of these options: